Pixelicc/Pixelic-Overlay/README.md

 ### General features

 - Shows stats of players in your lobby in seconds
-- Works with Lunarclient, Badlion, Vanilla and any custom selected log file
+- Works with Lunarclient, Badlion, Vanilla or any custom selected log file
 - Resizable, movable, and minimizable
 - Easy to use and setup
 - Can show nicked players, party members and players that mentioned you in chat